Why Should I attend Dragon Welcome Week?

 Do I have to attend Dragon Welcome Week?No, Dragon Welcome Week is not mandatory, but strongly suggested.
 Attending Orientation allows new students an opportunity to familiarize themselves with campus and the resources available before the school year begins.
 Orientation is free and filled with fun and crazy events!

 I haven't received any information about Dragon Welcome Week yet, what should I do?

 Dragon Welcome Week packets will be sent out over the course of a few days.
 If you haven't gotten yours, it's probably on the way!

 Are parents allowed at Dragon Welcome Week?Dragon Welcome Week is designed for new students to learn about MSUM and the programs and services offered to support student academic success.
 It is a time to meet new friends and make connections in our Dragon community.
 There are no parent activities offered during orientation.
-However, during each Dragon Registration Day in April, June, or July, a Family Orientation program is offered and we highly recommend families attend that program to become familiar with the services such as Housing and Residential Life, Financial Aid, billing, health and wellness services, etc.
+However, during each New Student Orientation Day in April, June, or July, a Family Orientation program is offered and we highly recommend families attend that program to become familiar with the services such as Housing and Residential Life, Financial Aid, billing, health and wellness services, etc.